This is a circuit that can make an LED light up from a dead battery!

 Enclosure Integration:

-Repurpose a broken flashlight for the enclosure.
+Use a damaged flashlight to make the enclosure.

 Remove the original miniature bulb and 2 AA batteries.